 Channel Conflict is a Killer

 Another understandable concern manufacturers face is the potential for channel conflict.
 Manufacturers in particular rely on resellers, distributors, and other partners to sell their products.

 Adding a direct-to-consumer channel like eCommerce doesn’t have to cannibalize your partnerships.
-If anything, it gives you a way to empower your partners to better sell your products, and a chance to build loyalty with them, too.
+If anything, digital technologies give you a way to empower your partners to better sell your products, and a chance to build loyalty with them, too.
 Consider specific pricing structures just for partners, sales incentive programs, and other creative strategies that benefit both your bottom line and your partners.

 Aside from the obvious monetary incentives, there are myriad other reasons to embrace eCommerce for manufacturing companies.

 We’ve already briefly discussed how an eCommerce channel for manufacturers can provide you with robust customer insights.